This page uses javascript to help render elements, if you have problems please enable javascript.

 Roberson_Faithe

 As the Academic Writing Coach, Faithe Roberson is available to help students develop their reading and writing skills.
 Students are welcome to seek help at any stage of the writing process.
 Faithe incorporates collaborative tutoring strategies to help students cultivate a wide variety of writing skills, including effectively deconstructing prompts, generating ideas for assignments, correcting grammatical errors, and reviewing revision strategies.
-Appointments can take place in person or via Zoom.
-Contact nursingwritingcenter@fullerton.edu to book appointments.
+Appointments can take place in-person or via Zoom.
+Click here or contact nursingwritingcenter@fullerton.edu to book appointments.

 Meet Our OLLI Tutors